amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Planning/index.md

 ## Recommended Approach

-The Delivery Planning event and process often occurs at the beginning of the AMPFlow design zone and is repeated as and when necessary throughout the full problem solving lifecycle
+The Delivery Planning event and process often occurs at the beginning of the AMPFlow design zone and is repeated as and when necessary throughout the full problem solving lifecycle.
 At any point throughout the problem solving lifecycle when any change impacts the validity of the delivery plans, the **Delivery Team** facilitates a delivery planning event and produces and updated delivery plan

+Teams can use any approach they wish to perform reviews and document outcomes.

 - Review the [toolkit](/Ways-of-Working/Toolkit) section for documented approaches, or perform your own research.
 - Review the tooling section of the Knowledgebase for current [default document templates](https://knowledgebase.platformdev.amdigital.co.uk/Tools-and-Providers/AMPFlow-Governance/).